smbutterfield/ibmt17-18/_09-non-chord-tones/a2-ex-nonchordtones.md

 w:F:I ii6 V7 _ I IV6 ii6 _ V I{% endcapture %}
 {% include abc-example.html number="2" abc=ex2 %}

-**There are many other types of NCTs, so we will now use our simple progression to demonstrate examples of each of them.
+**There are many other types of NCTs, and we can use our simple progression to demonstrate examples of each of them.
 Compare the examples below to the original progression to determine what has changed; this change is the NCT.
 As you do this, use the the three characteristics discussed in the overview -- preparation, NCT, and resolution -- to create a definition for each NCT.
 Once you have a working definition, see if the other other descriptors (such as upper/lower, ascending/descending, chromatic/diatonic, or accented/non-accented) can be applied to each NCT.**

 ## Retardations (RET)